-Support for this episode comes from Freshbooks, the ridiculously easy to use cloud accounting software.
+Support for this episode comes from Freshbooks, the ridiculously easy-to-use cloud accounting software.
 I’ve been personally using Freshbooks for my business for over a year and couldn’t live without it, and since Freshbooks is awesome they are offering a free 30-day trial to all Mo’ Money Podcast listeners!
-To try it out, visit freshbooks.com/mo and type in Mo’ Money Podcast in the “Where Did You Hear About Us?” section.
+To try it out, visit freshbooks.com/mo and type in More Money Podcast in the “Where Did You Hear About Us?” section.

 4 Signs You Might Be Self-Sabotaging Your Financial Life

 - You’re stuck at the same income level for a little while (ie. 3 years)